What Is Engine Order Telegraph?

 Location of Engine Telegraph

-The telegraph and its bell, also known as telegraph bell, are located both in the engine control room (ECR) and the bridge.
-A responsible officer from each of the departments handles the telegraph from these locations.
+The telegraph and its bell, also known as the telegraph bell, are located both in the engine control room (ECR) and on the bridge.
+A responsible officer from each department handles the telegraph from these locations.
 One more telegraph is located on the emergency manoeuvring or local manoeuvring station of the main engine.
-There is a changeover switch located in the ECR for telegraph selection which can be manually or automatically changed between the local control and engine control room telegraph.
+There is a changeover switch located in the ECR for telegraph selection, which can be manually or automatically changed between the local control and engine control room telegraph.

 Different Position on Engine Telegraph